 Hello!
 Thank you for visiting my website!
 I am a small breeder of Cavalier King Charles Spaniels located in Meridian, Idaho.
-I have been breeding this amazing breed for over 15 years.
+I have been breeding this amazing breed for 20 years.
 Cavalier King Charles Spaniels are the only breed in my home, they are apart of my family, my 4 legged kids.
-All my Cavaliers are AKC registered.
-All my adult Cavaliers come from healthy linage as well as champion bloodlines.
-All of my Cavaliers are heart and eye clear from a Cardiologist and opthimologist.
+My Cavaliers are AKC registered, they come from healthy linage as well as champion bloodlines.
+My Cavaliers are heart and eye clear from a Cardiologist and opthimologist.
 Puppies receive a full comprehensive examination by a licensed veterinarian prior to coming to your home, vaccinated at 8 weeks, and will have been dewormed, you will receive the full health check from the veterinarian.